-Culture Cast is a ultra clear, VOC free casting resin.
-It is great for preserving flowers and other items in resin, is great for deep molds.
+Culture Cast is a ultra clear, VOC free casting deep pour resin.
+It is great for preserving flowers and other items in resin, is great for deep pours.
 Culture Cast is a softer resin and may remain flexible after curing if your pour isn’t deep enough.

 32oz kit includes (1) 16oz Culture Cast Casting Resin Part A and (1) 16oz Part B Hardener

 1GAl 1/2 gallon Culture Cast Casting Resin Part A and (1) 1/2 gallon Part B Hardener

 2GALkit includes (1) 1 gallon Culture Cast Casting Resin Part A and (1) 1 gallon Part B Hardener